ramird21/IOS101-Prework/README.md

   - The Searching Feature
   - The ability to have videos, likes, comments stored and being accessible to everyone
 - Netflix App:
-  -
-  -
+  - The ability to have multiple users with different preferences
-  -
+  - The UI in general
+  - Something most apps have, the login process (I would like to learn more about it)

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+The process was very straightforward.
+All of details were clear and I barely encountered any issues.

 ## License